rockita/criticalML/README.md

 * [The Relentless Pace of Automation](https://www.technologyreview.com/s/603465/the-relentless-pace-of-automation/), David Rodman, 2017 (article)
 * [Technological Unemployment and the Value of Work, John Danaher](http://philosophicaldisquisitions.blogspot.co.uk/2015/09/technological-unemployment-and-value-of.html), 2015 *(articles)*
 Optional
+* [The Economics of Artificial Intelligence: An Agenda](http://papers.nber.org/books/agra-1), Ajay K. Agrawal, Joshua Gans, and Avi Goldfarb, 2017 *(collection of papers)*
 * [Machine learning and the politics of data](https://vimeo.com/195218446), Amaro, 2017 *(video)*
 * [Theories of Technology and the Production of Value from Everyday Life](http://www.artandeducation.net/classroom/66046/theories-of-technology-and-the-production-of-value-from-everyday-life), 2015 *(videos)*